Spending hours in your gazebo is really enjoyable especially in the spring to fall months.

 See this video to understand how to stain outdoor wooden structures.

-Hardtop gazebos, also known as a pergola with a roof, will normally have an aluminum roof that is powder-coated and this should be more than adequate, however, once again there are sprays that can be bought on Amazon.
+Hardtop gazebos, also known as a pergola with a roof, will normally have an aluminium roof that is powder-coated and this should be more than adequate, however, once again there are sprays that can be bought on Amazon.

 Pop up canopies should be brought inside around fall because these types of shelter are meant for temporary use and will not stand up to bad weather in winter.
 Leaving it outdoors will 9 times out of 10, destroy it.